PHILOSOPHICAL COLLOQUIUM

 We will invite researchers with expertise in these fields of study.
 The program will be specified throughout the year.
 The format is discursive as the content is conceptual.

 We will not discuss everything and all together, but we will have a focus on individual aspects and revealing phenomena.
 One of the organizers will host each event: a preluding discussion with the host will be follow by a talk with the invited guest, and after that all participants will gather in small groups, without moderation, to reflect the topics brought up so far.
+In a final collective and moderated discussion, inspired by the topics invoked throughout the night, we will deepen and structure the body thoughts and bring up together new prospectives for the future.

 TOPICS